hyperledger/identus-cloud-agent/docs/docusaurus/secrets/operation.md

 it is crucial for the system operators to explicitly supply the seed to the agent.
 This ensures full control over the DID key material and guarantees secure management of user identities.

-The PRISM agent has a default configuration of starting in development mode.
+The PRISM agent has a default configuration of starting in non-development mode.
 This behavior can be modified using the `DEV_MODE` environment variable, which accepts the value `true` or `false`.
 In development mode, the agent can start with or without a user-provided seed.